algoadmin1/algo-python/README.md

 Note to new team members: No spaghetti code!
 We need to Code Clean and execute our vision of helping Clients Trade Smarter, with AlgoZ.ai

-Testing a one line change from mac, using willbotti@gmail.com GIT vs algoadmin1
+Testing a one line change from Will new PC (really D old PC)

 ## Dependencies (stuff we need to import)
 	pip install yfinance